IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 To install:

 1. Follow the instructions in the file above to build ``zipdownloader-0.0.1.jar``.
-(Also available from `zipper.zip <https://github.com/IQSS/dataverse/releases/download/v5.0/zipper.zip>`_ of the `Dataverse Software 5.0 release on GitHub <https://github.com/IQSS/dataverse/releases/tag/v5.0>`_).
+Please note that the package name and the version were changed as of the release 5.10, as part of an overall cleanup and reorganization of the project tree.
+In the releases 5.0-5.9 it existed under the name ``ZipDownloadService-v1.0.0``.
+(A pre-built jar file was distributed under that name as part of the 5.0 release on GitHub.
+Aside from the name change, there have been no changes in the functionality of the tool).
-2. Copy it, together with the shell script :download:`cgi-bin/zipdownload <../../../../scripts/zipdownload/cgi-bin/zipdownload>` to the ``cgi-bin`` directory of the chosen Apache server (/var/www/cgi-bin standard).
+2. Copy it, together with the shell script :download:`cgi-bin/zipdownload <../../../../scripts/zipdownload/cgi-bin/zipdownload>` to the ``cgi-bin`` directory of the chosen Apache server (``/var/www/cgi-bin`` standard).
 3. Make sure the shell script (``zipdownload``) is executable, and edit it to configure the database access credentials.
    Do note that the executable does not need access to the entire Dataverse installation database.
 A security-conscious admin can create a dedicated database user with access to just one table: ``CUSTOMZIPSERVICEREQUEST``.